 - Continuation of the family's approval as foster parents. - Supervision for the Staying Put carer, and support from a fostering advisor. - Continued training for the Staying Put carer, to guide and support them in their new role.
-This training will include 'Adult Safeguarding' training. - Access for the family to ISP's reflective practice groups and centre-based support events. - A Life Skills Development programme for the young adult to progress their life skills within the placement. - Access to a range of information and resources for the Staying Put carer and young adult through our I-SPACE website. - Out-of-hours support and guidance. - Continuation of the risk assessment and safer care plan. - The agency will arrange the young adult's DBS check.
+This training will include 'Adult Safeguarding' training. - Access for the family to ISP's reflective practice groups and centre-based support events. - A Life Skills Development programme for the young adult to progress their life skills within the placement. - Access to a range of information and resources for the Staying Put carer and young adult through our I-SPACE website. - Out-of-hours support and guidance. - Ongoing review of the family safer caring plan and impact of any particular risks regarding the Staying Put young adult. - The agency will arrange the young adult's DBS check.